ereed1272/distributedDirectedGraphAlgos/paper.md

 `distributedDirectedGraphAlgos` is a Python package for computing properties of directed graphs in a distributed manner.
 The API for `distributedDirectedGraphAlgos` provides distributed implementations of important operations such as finding strongly connected components and the finite diameter of directed graphs. `distributedDirectedGraphAlgos` can be used for computation on large-scale graphs.

 `distributedDirectedGraphAlgos` can be used by a large population of users, including researchers, scientists, and developers.
-The algorithms were previously developed and published in [@reedSCCs:2023].
+The algorithms were previously developed and published in [@reedSCCs].
 The distributed nature of these algorithms enable scalability thereby making `distributedDirectedGraphAlgos` accessible and useful for future scientific explorations.

 # Mathematics